 Read our Best MPPT Charge Controller here.

 240-volt lithium battery charger

-If you don’t want to use a DC DC charger or solar panel system, you can also charge your lithium batteries with a 240-volt lithium charger.
+If you don’t want to use a DC to DC charger or solar panel system, you can also charge your lithium batteries with a AC to DC lithium battery charger.
 This device plugs into your wall outlet and sends power to your batteries.

 Just like with the solar panel system, you’ll need an inverter to convert the 240 -volt power from the lithium charger into 12-volt power for your lithium batteries.

-Depending on if you connect your lithium batteries in parallel or series, you will have a different configuration and require a different charger.
+Depending on how you connect your lithium batteries, in parallel or series, you will need a different configuration and a different charger.

 To better understand the difference between them, I will explain how we use these configurations on our campervans.

 This is what you usually see when someone connects their batteries in parallel.
 Multiple batteries positives are combined and the negative with negative terminals, sharing the same current.
 This configuration increases the usable capacity of your battery bank because it doubles or triples the amp hours rating but doesn’t change voltage.
 If one battery is discharged, the other will still have power.